spacemeshos/testnet-guide/guide/setup.md

 ![](../images/v1.0/protect_wallet.png)

-The App prompts you to enter a password to protect access to your newly-created wallet and to your Node.
+The App prompts you to enter a password to protect access to your newly-created wallet and to your Smesher.
 Proceed by choosing a password (8 or more characters) and confirming it.

 > You will need to use the newly-created password to access your Wallet after you have locked access to the App.
 We recommend saving the password in a password manager, such as [1Password](https://1password.com).